mgrimace/Homelab/Open Media Vault.md

   - I kept getting the new upgrade 'held back' in the web console, so I had to go to the command console (in proxmox), log in using `root` and password from the install, then use the command `omv-upgrade`
 - Toggle dark mode by clicking the user icon after the update.

+### Set a static IP in OMV

+- Go to system, network, and select your network connection
+- Under IPv4, change the method from `DHCP` to `Static` in the dropdown, enter the current IP that you use to access OMV.
+- Enter the netmask (mine is 255.255.255.0)
+- Enter the gateway (mine is 192.168.0.1)

 ### Create a new filesystem

 - Go to storage, File Systems, select + and create a new filesystem